RigoHoward/groove-coaster-printable-shell/README.md

    <li>3 or 4 walls/perimeters.</li>
    <li>15-20% infill is enough.</li>
    <li>Enabled normal supports on build plate only for Joy Tube and Joy Button parts.</li>
-   <li>You really should use a brim or mouse ear brim for the Frame Parts (beacuase they are big and take a long time to print)</li>
+   <li>You really should use a brim or mouse ear brim for the Frame Parts (because they are big and take a long time to print)</li>
  </ul>
 </p>